(c. 1845 - 1864)

 References & notes

-His service from the State of Alabama.1 His wounding (as mortal) on South Mountain is in a casualty list for Rodes' Brigade in the Montgomery Weekly Advertiser of 8 October 1862.
-Wound and hospital details from the Patient List,2 as W.H.
+His service from the State of Alabama1 and his Compiled Service Records,2 online from fold3.
+His wounding (as mortal) on South Mountain is in a casualty list for Rodes' Brigade in the Montgomery Weekly Advertiser of 8 October 1862.
+Wound and hospital details from the Patient List,3 as W.H.
 Dougherty.
 Death detail from Alfred C. Young's The Complete Roster and Service Records of Lee's Army of Northern Virginia (2019).
 Personal details from family genealogists.
 His gravesite is on Findagrave.

 c.
 1845; Upson, GA

 05/07/1864; burial in Shiloh Primitive Baptist Cemetery, Delta, AL

 1 State of Alabama, Dept. of Archives & History, Alabama Civil War Service Database, Published 2004, first accessed 01 January 2010, <https://archives.alabama.gov/research/CivilWarService.aspx>, Source page: /civilwar/soldier.cfm?id=46492, etc. [AotW citation 25628]

 2 US War Department, Compiled Service Records of Confederate Soldiers, Record Group No. 109 (War Department Collection of Confederate Records), Washington DC: US National Archives and Records Administration (NARA), 1903-1927 [AotW citation 28102]

 3 National Museum of Civil War Medicine, and Terry Reimer, Frederick Patient List, Published 2018, first accessed 17 September 2018, <http://www.civilwarmed.org/explore/primary-sources/databases/frederickpatient/>, Source page: patient #194 [AotW citation 25633]